AY2324S2-CS2113-F15-2/tp/docs/DeveloperGuide.md

 Use `calories delete` command using the command format `calories delete [CALORIESID]`.

-Use `hydration list` command to check that the entry with the corresponding `[HYDRATIONID]` has been deleted under `Your Hydration List`.
+Use `calories list` command to check that the entry with the corresponding `[CALORIESID]` has been deleted under `Your Caloric Inflow List` or `Your Caloric Outflow List`.
+Repeat the process with different entries to ensure consistency.

 **Testing Hydration Entry Feature:**